seanchatmangpt/dspygen/README.md

 or

 Ensure Python is installed on your system.
-Install DSPyGen via pip:

-Devs and local changes seems to be always compiled using

-using conda for env management
+Devs and local changes seems to be always compiled ok with conda for env management

 conda create -n dspygen_py python=3.10
 conda activate dspygen_py
-poetry config virtualenvs.create false poetry update
+poetry config virtualenvs.create false

+in case needed
+poetry update or add <package>

-using VS Code - Confirm Python Interpreter in VS Code Ensure that VS Code is using the correct Python interpreter from your virtual environment where dspy-ai is installed:
+using VS Code - Confirm correct (conda env!)
+Python Interpreter in VS Code Ensure that VS Code is using the correct Python interpreter from your virtual environment where dspy-ai is installed:

 - Open Command Palette in VS Code: Use Ctrl+Shift+P or Cmd+Shift+P on macOS.